department-of-veterans-affairs/caseflow/docs/standup.md

 * Notes about code changes that affect all Caseflow apps
 * Notes about design or produce decisions that affect the entire team
 * QA resolving blockers to ticket validation
-* Quick demo of cool or interesting new functionality
+* 5 minute demo of cool or interesting new functionality from a sprint team.
+Any team can volunteer to do a demo.

 If there are no such announcements, then we'll end the meeting immediately and give everyone the time back.